Vyral/base-template/_posts/2025-08-06-how-can-you-sell-a-home-with-a-property-line-dispute-in-la.md

 Worried that a property line dispute might stop you from selling your home?
 The reality is: a **sale is still possible if the issue is handled properly.** By using a proactive approach with clear disclosure and thorough documentation, you can turn this potential roadblock into a smooth transaction.

-First things first, always remember to **disclose everything to the buyer.** Whether you're a long-time homeowner or a successor trustee managing the sale of an inherited property, your legal responsibility remains the same: inform buyers of known issues.
+First things first, always remember to **disclose everything to the buyer.** Whether you’re a long-time homeowner or a successor trustee managing the sale of an inherited property, your legal responsibility remains the same: inform buyers of known issues.
 Disclosing a dispute up front not only protects you from future complications but also builds trust with potential buyers.

 Here are quick, easy-to-understand steps to navigate the property line dispute: